moeinhe83/Python_Map/README.md

 Project Name => MAP

-Program Description => This app gives a general map of the globe.
+Program Description => This App Gives a general map of the globe.

 Programming Language => Python